LEMIBANDDEXARI/Practical_SMFC_Design_Guide/explanation/README.md

 A YouTube video showing what they've managed to do :

 [![Video demonstration of the Soil-Powered Computing project](https://i9.ytimg.com/vi_webp/oGy76j1ScXM/mq2.webp?sqp=CJC7uK4G-oaymwEmCMACELQB8quKqQMa8AEB-AH-CYAC0AWKAgwIABABGGUgWyhUMA8=&rs=AOn4CLCNJ9xKwFJaNySnoP_O9npOMO9mCQ)](https://www.youtube.com/watch?v=oGy76j1ScXM)

+## 1. Explain simply what it is
+## 2. Show the benefits
+## 3. Explain how you can create it for your uses

 8975-file-i44.mp4 video found in the supplementary material for the Soil-Powered Computing project available here: [https://dl.acm.org/doi/10.1145/3631410](https://dl.acm.org/doi/10.1145/3631410)
 ## License